josephdoba/LightBnB/README.md

 ## An AirBnB clone during my studies at Lighthouse labs

-In this project, we learn about SQL, and gain an understanding of Relation Databases, and RDBMS's.
+In this project, we learned about SQL, and gained an understanding of Relation Databases, and RDBMS's.
 For this project specifically we used Postgres.
 All of the work I did is located in `database.js`.

 #### Project Structure